underpig1/octos/readme.md

 ## :construction: Thanks for testing out Octos!

-Right now, Octos is in an early stage of development.
+Octos is currently in an early stage of development.
 To help out, consider [submitting a feature request or reporting an issue](https://github.com/underpig1/octos/issues/new).
 And of course, if you have an awesome wallpaper you made that you want to share, consider [publishing it](https://underpig1.github.io/octos/docs/?t=installation) on the platform.
 As always, check out the [API docs](https://underpig1.github.io/octos/docs/?t=installation) for resources and guides.
 Thanks!

 # Installation